 It can help to put yourself in a chief financial officer (CFO) mindset when determining how to achieve your goals while managing your cash flow.
 For example, CFOs typically take a holistic balance sheet approach that includes account assets (equities) and liabilities (borrowing).

 “If you look at most corporations, they’re comfortable with a certain amount of leverage (borrowed capital) to optimize their balance sheets,” Knake says.
-“And many of our high-net-worth and ultra-high-net-worth clients could look at their overall balance sheet to see how they can optimize it by reviewing both assets and liabilities together.
-That can mean comparing the cost of borrowing versus the cost of liquidating or staying invested, and making decisions based on that comparison.”
+“And many of our high-net-worth clients could look at their overall balance sheet to see how they can optimize it by reviewing both assets and liabilities together.
+That can mean comparing the cost of borrowing versus the cost of liquidating or staying invested, and using this comparison to help inform their decisions.”

-Regardless of what individuals decide to do next, Knake and Kelly say they should carefully review all of their options with a wealth advisor.
+Regardless of what individuals decide to do next, Knake and Kelly say they should carefully review all of their options.